 - Light refreshments served with the Mayor

-The Citizenship ceremony is held at Expressions Whirinaki Arts and Entertainment Centre, 836 Fergusson Drive, Upper Hutt.
+The Citizenship ceremony is held at Whirinaki Whare Taonga, 836 Fergusson Drive, Upper Hutt.

-Please remember that you will be notified by the Department of Internal Affairs when your ceremony will take place via a personal invitation.
+You will be notified by the Department of Internal Affairs when your ceremony will take place via a personal invitation and all the details you require to attend.

 Candidates are not required to bring anything along for the purpose of the ceremony itself.
 If candidates wish to use a camera to take photographs or a video camera to record the event, they are welcome to do so.
 Depending on how many people are receiving their certificate of citizenship, each candidate will be able to invite one person to attend.